bdnorris/DES-340/lectures/lecture20-practical-layout.md

 ## Making columns

-The general principle for making columns of elements is the "row/column" method.
+The general principle for making columns of elements is the “row/column” method.
 Basically, you have a block level container as your row, and you use Flexbox to set items inside that row.
 Your container will usually have a `max-width` set, so your columns do not expand indefinitely.
 How many containers you need depends on your background.

 **Transparent background, or background that only goes out to your max-width**: if you don't need the row to have a background you can get away with one wrapper.

-**Full-width background**: you'll need three containers, one that expands indefinitely and another one with a max-width set.
+**Full-width background**: you'll need two containers, one that expands indefinitely and another one with a max-width set.

 [Flexbox Column CodePen](https://codepen.io/bdnorris/pen/GzwNpz)